KENS@TUTA.IO ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Emails that contain website links and/or some attachments and are received from unknown, questionable addresses should not be trusted.
-It is common that such emails are sent by cyber criminals who seek to infect computers with malware.
-Therefore, email contents should be opened only when there is no reason to think that it may be not safe.
+Do not trust emails that contain website links or attachments and are received from unknown, dubious addresses.
+Commonly, such emails are sent by cyber criminals who seek to infect computers with malware.
+Therefore, emails and contents should be opened only when it is safe to do so.
 Software should be downloaded from official pages and through direct links.
-Third party downloaders or installers, unofficial websites and other channels that are mentioned above can be and often are used to spread malicious files, programs.
-All installed software must be activated and/or updated properly: with tools or implemented functions that are provided by official software developers.
-Third party, unofficial updaters ant activation tools can be designed to install malware.
-Additionally, it is not legal to use various software 'cracking' tools to activate licensed programs.
-And finally, computers are safer if they are regularly scanned for threats with a reputable antivirus or anti-spyware software.
+Third party downloaders/installers, unofficial websites and other channels (mentioned above) are often used to spread malicious files and programs.
+All installed software should be activated and updated properly with tools or implemented functions provided by official software developers.
+Third party, unofficial updaters and activation tools often install malware.
+Additionally, it is illegal to use software 'cracking' tools to activate licensed programs.
+Regular scan the system for threats with reputable antivirus or anti-spyware software.
 If your computer is already infected with KENS@TUTA.IO, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 The appearance of KENS@TUTA.IO HTML file ("how_to_back_files.html") in GIF:

-Text presented in KENS@TUTA.IO ransomware's HTML file ("how_to_back_files.html"):
+Text presented in KENS@TUTA.IO ransomware HTML file ("how_to_back_files.html"):